Perinatal & Postpartum Anxiety Therapy in Vienna, Virginia

 That means:

-We also help you understand patterns that may be keeping you stuck
+• A clear understanding of the patterns that may be keeping you stuck

-Many clients start with a consultation to talk through what’s going on and get a sense of whether this feels like the right fit.
+If what you’re reading feels familiar, the next step is to talk through what’s going on and see whether this approach feels like the right fit.